 This has brought about a racial matter, as both educators and parents have predicted that students of color will be the most affected, as the number of colored students disciplined is higher than that of white students.
 One mother is concerned that the bill doesn’t exclude students like her daughter who has autism and can have violent outbursts.
 She is afraid that her child would be re-traumatized because that is telling a student that they aren’t wanted in the class.

-While the Minnesota Department of Education says that the total of school disruptions is decreasing, the Dangerous Weapons and Disciplinary Incident Report says that the school assaults from 2014 to 2015 increased, counselors tell students that when facing a CCW charge keep in mind you have the right to remain silent, which includes the time after your arrest all the way through to your hearing.
-When you want to learn more about guns and Best range Bags, go to huntspot blog.
+While the Minnesota Department of Education says that the total of school disruptions is decreasing, the Dangerous Weapons and Disciplinary Incident Report says that the school assaults from 2014 to 2015 increased, counselors tell students that when you have the right to remain silent, which includes the time after your arrest all the way through to your hearing.
 This report logs school disturbances ranging from drug use to simple fights.
 The report says that there were 3,866 assaults during the 2014-2015 school year.
 This accounted for approximately 8 percent of the discipline cases.
 The report doesn’t state how many of those assaults were teacher assaults.

 While there is some opposition, those pushing the bill say they will continue with that push so that teachers can feel safe.